 Read more about the possibilities of the platform here. https://na.smartcitiescouncil.com/article/nycs-open-data-platform-turning-big-bright-light-how-city-works

 Image Saketh Garuda

 Last week, news site Quartz published a highly interesting series of articles: ‘What happens next’, in which urban planners and mental-health experts share their imaginations of the future of cities.
-We are especially impressed by the pieces by Layla McCay, director of the Centre of Urban Design & Mental Health and Robin King, director of Knowledge Capture & Collaboration at the WRI Ross Center for sustainable cities:
+Of this series, two articles impressed us most:

 In this piece, McCay proposes that instead of focusing on city centers, we should reconfigure the infrastructure of the outskirts of cities.
 The result could mean the end of such epicenters: a future where we identify as much with our hyper-local neighborhoods as we do with the greater metropolis.
 McCay refers to developments of megacities in the East.
 “With their rate of urbanization being higher than the West, we should look at how they approach designing neighborhoods that make their residents happier and healthier rather than more isolated.”

 Read McCay’s full article on qz.com